w3f/polkadot-spec/docs/chap-host-api.md

 ###### Definition -def-num- HTTP Error {#defn-http-error}

-HTTP error, ${E}$, is a varying data type ([Definition 188](id-cryptography-encoding#defn-varrying-data-type)) and specifies the error types of certain HTTP functions.
+HTTP error, ${E}$, is a varying data type ([Definition -def-num-ref-](id-cryptography-encoding#defn-varrying-data-type)) and specifies the error types of certain HTTP functions.
 Following values are possible:

 $$
 {E}={\left\lbrace\begin{matrix}{0}&\text{The deadile was reached}\\{1}&\text{There was an IO error while processing the request}\\{2}&\text{The Id of the request is invalid}\end{matrix}\right.}